 Scouts are do-ers and give-it-a-go-ers.
 Yes, we go camping, hiking, swimming, abseiling, cycling and canoeing.
 But we also get to hang out with our friends every week – having fun, playing games, working in a team, taking on new challenges and learning new skills and brushing up on old skills.

-Every week we give almost fifty, 6-14 year olds the skills they need for school and the big dreams: the skills they need for life.
+Every week we give almost seventy, 6-14 year olds the skills they need for school and the big dreams: the skills they need for life.

 Everyone’s welcome here.
 All genders, races and backgrounds.
 Regardless of your child’s physical ability – there’s a Scout adventure out there waiting for them.
 And we’ll help them find it.